iamdcj/javascripts/core/execution/event-loop/README.md

 [ EMPTY ]
 ```

+#### Stack Tracing

-Stack Tracing is something which becomes apparent when an error is thrown in a application; it is this stack trace which gives some insight to the call stack data structure, for example;
+A stack trace is something which becomes apparent, and useful, when an error is thrown in a application; it is this stack trace which gives some insight to the call stack data structure, for example;

 ```
 function c() {